 (e) a recreation area for a purpose or purposes specified in the notice; or

-(f) such other class of area as the Minister, on the recommendation of the Conservation Commission, thinks necessary to give effect to the objects of this Act,
+(f) such other class of area as the Minister, on the recommendation of the responsible body, thinks necessary to give effect to the objects of this Act,

 and, subject to section 62A, may in like manner amend or cancel a notice previously so published.

+(1aaa) Subsection (1) applies to land that is —

+(a) a State forest; or

+(b) a timber reserve; or

+(c) a national park; or

+(d) a conservation park; or

+(e) a nature reserve; or

+(f) land referred to in section 5(1)(g) and vested in the Conservation Commission; or

+(g) land referred to in section 5(1)(h) and under the care, control and management of the Conservation Commission; or

+(h) land that, under an agreement made under section 8A(5)(b), is managed for a public purpose that is consistent with this Act.

 (1aa) Subject to this section, the Minister may, on the recommendation of the Minister for Forest Products, by notice published in the Gazette, classify any land in State forest or a timber reserve as a forest products temporary control area and may in like manner amend or cancel a notice previously so published.

 (1a) Subject to this section, the Minister may, by notice published in the Gazette, classify any land or waters in a marine park vested in the Marine Authority as —